Slideworx/backbone-virtual-list/README.md

 instance.appendTo(this.$el);
 ```

+## ItemView
+ItemView must be a class (unless You're overwriting `virtualGetView`, then whatever you want).
+Additionally, it must provide method `remove` that will be called to remove the view from the DOM and cleanup.
+For each ItemView, a private property `__itemViewCacheHidden` is set to track its state of visibility.

 ## Usage with filters
 The list will refresh when the collection will be reseted, sorted, items are added or removed.
 However, list will display all the items in collection, so marking them with some attribute will not work.